leptos-rs/leptos/docs/book/src/02_getting_started.md

 cargo add leptos --features=csr,nightly
 ```

-Or you can leave off `nighly` if you're using stable Rust
+Or you can leave off `nightly` if you're using stable Rust
 ```bash
 cargo add leptos --features=csr
 ```